iterative/dvc.org/content/docs/command-reference/commit.md

 iterations on an experiment).
 The `--no-commit` option prevents the last step from occurring (on the commands where it's available), saving time and space by not storing unwanted <abbr>data artifacts</abbr>.
-The file hash is still computed and added to the particular stage (or `.dvc` file), but the actual data file is not saved in the cache.
+The file hash is still computed and added to `dvc.lock` or `.dvc` file, but the actual data file is not saved in the cache.
 This is where the `dvc commit` command comes into play.
 It performs that last step (saving the data in cache).

 Note that it's best to avoid the last two scenarios.
-They essentially force-update the related stage (or `.dvc` file) and save data to cache.
-They are still useful, but keep in mind that DVC can't guarantee reproducibility in those cases.
+They essentially force-update the DVC-tracked files and save data to cache.
+They are still useful , but keep in mind that DVC can't guarantee reproducibility in those cases.

 ## Options